| |

 After cutting out the sayings and weeding them using the cricut tools, use transfer tape to apply the Vinyl to the garden pot.

-These will apply well to any flat smooth surface.
+These will apply well to any smooth surface.
 They look great on the concrete, but would also work well on terra cotta, or painted terra cotta pots.
+This is a really easy way to reuse old items and give them a little new life.

-These little pots add a fun bit of whimsy to the space.
+These little pots are a great way to add a fun bit of whimsy to a small garden.

 Last year I had some issues with my mint in my main herb bed.
-It’s a pretty aggressive little plant and wanted to take over.
-I knew this, and had purposely planted it in the garden still in its plastic pot to contain it.
-But it grew out the bottom drainage holes and managed to spread.
-This time we’re not taking any chances.
-Hopefully it can’t escape from the concrete pot with no drainage holes.
+It's a pretty aggressive little plant and wanted to take over.
+I knew this, and had purposely planted it in the garden still inside its plastic pot to try and contain it.
+But it grew out the bottom drainage holes and managed to spread into my vegetable garden.
+This time we're not taking any chances.
+Hopefully growing it in a concrete pot with no drainage holes is the perfect way to keep it contained.

-These three DIY garden ideas on a budget, were really fun to make, and really inexpensive.
-I love how I can use my Cricut Maker to add personalization and character to my garden.
+These three creative ideas on a budget, were really fun to make, and an inexpensive way to add some personality to the garden.
+I love how I can use my Cricut Maker to add personalization and character to my garden decor ideas in a wonderful way but on a budget.
+I hope they've inspired you to get creative with your own garden décor and they some of these budget garden ideas in your space.

-With outdoor spaces on a budget, life really is a party!
+With these easy DIY garden projects on a budget, life really is a party!

 This post is sponsored by Cricut.
 As always, all opinions are my own.
 Thanks for supporting the brands that make Life is a Party possible.